 Several points for attention of British table manners

 Make an appointment in advance when you go to a restaurant to have dinner, explain the number and time of meals, and indicate whether you want a smoking area or a seat with a good view.
 If it is a birthday or other special day, you can tell the purpose and budget of the banquet.
 It is a basic courtesy to arrive at the scheduled time.
-In case of emergency, you should notify in advance to cancel the positioning and must apologize.
+In case of an emergency, you should notify us in advance to cancel the positioning and must apologize.

-Dress appropriately, men should dress neatly; Women should wear evening dress or suit and shoes with heels.
+Dress appropriately, men should dress neatly; Women should wear evening dresses or suits and shoes with heels.
 Women should wear heavy makeup because the light in the restaurant is dark.
 If formal clothes are specified, men must wear a tie.
 When entering the restaurant, men should open the door first and invite women to enter.
 Women should walk in front.
 Ladies should be invited to taste and decide whether to take a seat or order wine.

-The general business hours are from 11:30 p.m. to afternoon and dinner starts after 6:30 p.m. if guests arrive early, they can drink in the bar first and then enter the main restaurant.
+The general business hours are from 11:30 p.m. to the afternoon and dinner starts after 6:30 p.m. if guests arrive early, they can drink in the bar first and then enter the main restaurant.